swastikmaiti/Phi3-No-GPU-No-Worry/README.md

 - Gradio😍🚀

 #NB
 Cloning this repository won't work.
 The work has been created on Linux Cloud Enveionment using Github Codespace.
-The model files are missing in this repositry due to large size.
+The model files are missing in this repository due to large size.
 The model can be easily setup following the instruction from hosted model from `Microsoft` on [HuggingFace](https://huggingface.co/microsoft/Phi-3-mini-128k-instruct-onnx)